Quick Start: Your First Subscription

 "webhook_url": "https://example.com/webhooks/billing"

-If you omit payment_methods, the subscription is created as incomplete.
+If you omit payment_methods, the subscription is created with status: incomplete.
 No billing occurs until the subscription is activated.

 {